-Flowers: Flowers mature into a brown, circular-shaped bur.
+Flowers: Flowers mature into brown, circular-shaped burs that cling to everything.
 Before this stage, the flowers are purple on green circular-shaped burs that are approximately 2.5 cm in diameter, with hooked green bristles.

-Leaves: The green leaves are large, heart-shaped and hairy underneath, with wavy edges and a slight upwards curl.
-The leaves appear to be rhubarb-like in appearance and form a rosette in the first year.
+Leaves: In the first year, the leaves form a rosette.
+The green leaves are large, heart-shaped and hairy underneath, with wavy edges and a slight upwards curl.
+They are sometimes confused with rhubarb.

 Roots: Common Burdock has a thick and fleshy taproot.